samsquire/ideas3/README.md

 Some ideas for computers I thought of that I enjoyed thinking about and writing down.
 Please see the other pages of the series.

 * [Follow me on Twitter](http://twitter.com/mrsamuelsquire)
+* Please use issues to start discussions on ideas.
 * The first page of this series [100 Ideas for Computing](https://github.com/samsquire/ideas)
 * The second page of this series [Another 85+ Ideas for Computing](https://github.com/samsquire/ideas2)